-3.2.6.
-Alcohol
+3.2.6 Alcohol

 No papers on alcohol and mortality developments were recommended by the experts contacted by the scoping group.
-However, members of the scoping group are aware of material published in Health Statistics Quarterly which covers this area.
-These include data on alcohol related deaths by occupation (Romeri et al, 2007) and the geographical variation in alcohol related deaths in the UK (Breakwell et al, 2007).
+However, members of the steering group are aware of material published in Health Statistics Quarterly, which covers this area.
+These include data on alcohol-related deaths by occupation (Romeri et al., 2007) and the geographical variation in alcohol related deaths in the U.K. (Breakwell et al., 2007).

-3.3.
-Causes of death
+3.3 Causes of Death

-In Section 3.1 those articles which considered the role of medicine on overall mortality decline were described.
+In Section 3.1 those articles which consider the role of medicine on overall mortality decline were described.
 In this section recommended articles which consider factors influencing the decline of specific causes of death are described.

-3.3.1.
-Coronary heart disease (CHD)
+3.3.1 Coronary heart disease (CHD)